EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 Decided Random No.: 2
 ```
 ___NOTE :___ _Here we used 3 node HotPocket cluster and with this implementation we did not receive any break of consensus due to a state mismatch._

+___If you want to implement a more advanced decision-making logic, you can extend this up to voting and selecting majority suggestions kind of approach.___